Lexikos/vscode-auto-select/README.md

 Automatically switches between the "ahk" and "ahk2" languages, when detected.

+**NOTE:** This extension is redundant if you are using vscode-autohotkey2-lsp, as thqby has integrated its functionality.

 ## Features

 Automatically switches the document language in the following cases: